TheOneTheOnlyDavidBrown/MiniMVC/README.md

 MiniMVC
 =======

-Simple MVC I created for educational purposes
+Simple MVC I created for educational purposes.
+Currently uses Flourish (http://flourishlib.com/) for some of the libraries.